expo/asset-bundling-test/README.md

 expu build:status
 ```

-When done, copy `.tar.gz` URL, extract, install `.app` in Simulator (by dragging and dropping), try launching when offline.
+When done, copy `.tar.gz` URL, `wget` it, extract, install `.app` in Simulator (by dragging and dropping), try launching when offline.

 Expected: Launches, shows images.